dawidkotarba/interview_questions/engineering_management.md

 # Engineering Management / Leadership

 ## General
+- What do you know about our company?
 - What is the role of an engineering manager?
 - What is your management style?
 - How long have you worked in a management role?